-IPCC Graphics (more info) A collection of graphics that have been created by the Intergovernmental Panel on Climate Change.
+IPCC Graphics ( This site may be offline. ) A collection of graphics that have been created by the Intergovernmental Panel on Climate Change.

 IPCC Vital Climate Graphics (more info) Compiled from the second IPCC assessment report, these graphics include causes of climate change and projected impacts such as temperature changes and sea level rise.
 The figures are browseable by title.